jometzg/appgatewaywebapp/serviceplans/readme.md

 The item highlighed **The integration subnet can be used by only one App Service plan** is the the most important for planning how to implement a multi-tier web application with VNet integration.

-## Three potential patterns
+## Four potential patterns
-Depending on the customer needs, the above limitation results in what look like three potential approaches.
+Depending on the customer needs, the above limitation results in what look like four potential approaches.
 These will be descibed in turn.

 ### Pattern One
 ![alt text](https://github.com/jometzg/appgatewaywebapp/blob/master/serviceplans/overall-shared-service-plan.png "sharing service plans")